 - Families Under Pressure: a collection of short animated videos with various evidence-backed tips and tricks designed for families.

-- Cityparents is offering FREE access to all NHS staff to expert-led resources that support parents and professionals in their work and home lives.
-You just need to register using your work email address, and the offer is until 31st December 2021.
+- Cityparents has expert-led resources that support parents and professionals in their work and home lives.